-This is a continuation of the interview with Andy Anderson on January 30, 2015 by Jan Yaeger at his home in Seldovia, Alaska.
+This is the continuation of an interview with Andy Anderson on January 30, 2015 by Jan Yaeger at his home in Seldovia, Alaska.
 In this second part of a two part interview, Andy talks about what Seldovia was like when he first arrived, changes in Seldovia brought about by the Urban Renewal Program after the 1964 Alaska Earthquake, and being police chief.
 He also talks about the road to Jakolof Bay and some of the old-timers of Seldovia.

 Digital Asset Information